Market schedule

 - first-party SEC-derived surface

-- OMNI does not yet claim full earnings-transcript coverage outside SEC-furnished materials
+- SEC API does not yet claim full earnings-transcript coverage outside SEC-furnished materials

-/v1/earnings/transcripts - omni-apps now has Datastream-backed earnings-material client paths, but broader transcript parity remains deferred
+/v1/earnings/transcripts - SEC API-backed earnings-material client paths are live, but broader transcript parity remains deferred

 Enforcement actions